Announcing the Fourth London International Piano Symposium at the Royal College of Music Oct 25th 2005

 Pianists routinely encounter a great variety of bodily and intellectual demands in preparing piano works for performance, but, even to this day, piano pedagogy and piano performance continue to labour under the inheritance of that part of Western philosophy which separates the performer’s mind – and its ability to reason – from perception and bodily movement.
-Thus, future symposia will seek to supplant this established belief, and show that while the mind is self-evidently the site of mental phenomena, it is also fully embodied.

 The London International Piano Symposium (LIPS) is charitable organization (for tax purposes) with an educational platform, which is committed to enabling world-leading research at the interface between the sciences, medicine and the art of piano performance.